GemmaButcher-dev/ms2/README.md

    #### Restart Quiz Button

-   * A restart button is located underneath the results image that takes the user back to the game selection options.
+   * A restart button is located underneath the results image that takes the user back to the game/theme selection options.

    ![screenshot](docs/design/restart_quiz_button.png)